 Taro, Elephant Ear, Etc.

 The genus, Colocasia Schott, was named and described as such by Heinrich Wilhelm Schott in Meletemata Botanica in 1832.
-The genus consists of 11 species (as of 1-15-21 when I am updating this page).
+The genus consists of 12 species (as of 8-16-21 when I last updated this page).
 It is a member of the plant family Araceae with 140 genera.
 Those numbers could change as updates are made.

 My first experience with Colocasia didn’t begin until the spring of 2009 when Suzanne and I bought two Colocasia esculenta bulbs.
 I planted one next to the front porch and one in the backyard of the mansion.
 I also bought several other Colocasia plants from Wellspring Gardens in the spring of 2009 and 2012 (plus one from Brent and Becky’s).
 From then until the spring of 2017, the only Colocasia I had were the descendants of the original Colocasia esculenta bulbs from 2009.
 In 2017, I bought another Colocasia gigantea ‘Thailand Giant’ from a local greenhouse.
 Then, I found out the name Colocasia gigantea had changed back to Leucocasia gigantea because it had characteristics that distinguished it from both Colocasia and Alocasia.